fredrikekre/Literate.jl/docs/src/fileformat.md

 - all other lines are treated as julia code.

 Leading whitespace is allowed before `#`, but it will be removed when generating the output.
-Since `#`-lines is treated as markdown we can not use that for regular julia comments, for this you can instead use `## `, which will render as `# ` in the output.
+Since `#`-lines are treated as markdown we can not use that for regular julia comments, for this you can instead use `## `, which will render as `# ` in the output.

 Lets look at a simple example: